 Good employee relationships take conscious effort, even more so with flexible work arrangements.
 Promote team building between on-site and off-site employees by inviting employees who work at home to come in for a lunch or training.
 Organize after work activities, such as sporting events or celebrations that allow your employees to spend some quality time together.

 Make sure that you are creating a policy that suits your organization and offering options and guidelines that both employees and managers feel comfortable with.
 You should gain a much better perspective on this matter after a pilot run.
-A pilot is a great way to test your options and see if your policy needs any tweaking.
+A pilot is a great way to test your options and see if your flexible work policy needs any tweaking.

 Once you implement a possibility of flexible work in your organization, promote it and use it as an advantage that it is!
 Make sure that you include this information on the careers section of your website, and communicate it widely to your current employees.
 This could assist them a lot with decision whether to stay with you or think of changing their employer in the future.